How Enforceable is Your Covenant Not to Compete in New Jersey?

 Is the Reason for Imposing a Restriction on Competition and Employment Defensible?

 New Jersey has long held that an employer cannot prevent competition.
-For an employer to establish that his or her interest is protectable, he or she must establish a commercially important interest, such as private customer contacts, trade secrets or other confidential information which requires protection.
+For an employer to establish that his or her interest is protectable, he or she must establish a commercially important interest, such as private customer contacts, trade secrets, or other confidential information that requires protection.

 Is the Length of Time You are Seeking to Impose the Restriction on Competition in New Jersey Reasonable?

-Time restrictions will often be upheld if they are limited to no longer than is necessary to prohibit an employee from using bona fide trade secrets or insider information in a commercially detrimental manner to the former employer.
+Time restrictions will often be upheld if they are limited to no longer than necessary to prevent an employee from using bona fide trade secrets or insider information in a manner that is commercially detrimental to the former employer.
 In addition, these restrictions can be upheld when the employee is the employer’s primary and direct contact with its customers.
-Factors to be taken into consideration are the employee’s position, the duration, frequency and consistency of the contact with customers, and how long it will take the employer to replace the employee.
-A court will consider whether the restriction is necessary to protect the employer’s legitimate business interest and whether the durational restrictions are broader than necessary to protect the employer’s interest.
+Factors to be considered include the employee’s position, the duration, frequency, and consistency of contact with customers, and how long it will take the employer to replace the employee.
+A court will consider whether the restriction is necessary to protect the employer’s legitimate business interest and whether the durational restrictions are broader than necessary to that end.

-NJ courts will also consider the employee’s interest which includes the hardship that will be experienced by the employee if he is unable to work in his field.
+NJ courts will also consider the employee’s interests, including the hardship he would face if he were unable to work in his field.

 Is There a Public Interest to Be Protected?